Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 The basic method I followed was to make fieldnotes while reading the journals and then to analyze those fieldnotes in four different ways: domain analysis, taxonomic analysis, componential analysis, and theme synthesis (Spradley, 1980).
 I describe each process below.

 How did I go about making fieldnotes?
 I started to copy an entry from my handwritten journal onto the word processor.
-When something occurred to me that I wanted to say about that part of the entry, I summarized that part (PP), and wrote my thoughts about it, labeling these reflections as mentioned above either as TN, PN, or MN.
+When something occurred to me that I wanted to say about that part of the entry, I summarized that part (PP), and wrote my thoughts about it, labeling these reflections as mentioned above either as PN (Person Notes), TN (Theoretical Notes), or MN (Methodological Notes).
 I continued copying from the journal and trying to react fully to what I had seen in the entry.
 Some of these reflective notes were very short while others were a page or more; the personal notes and theoretical notes sometimes became quite long as I grappled with the meaning I was making of the journal entry.

 PP – Carolyn came in early to tell about her reading experience the night before and to tell some of the thinking she did as she read.
 She had completed the book in one night.

-PN – She had read a bestseller, a high interest, low vocabulary, short book of 60 pages.
+PN – She had read a high interest, low vocabulary, short book of 60 pages by Bestseller, a publisher of books for struggling adolescent readers.

 PN – The year showed Carolyn to be a reader who could become completely involved in what she was reading.
 She earned all A’s in my class.
 Why had she struggled so much with reading in her previous high school classes?
 She proved to be a determined meaning maker in mine.

 I had Spradley’s list of semantic relationships in front of me as I read through the fieldnotes.
-From five of those relationships sixteen domains surfaced for me.
-See Table II.
+From five of those relationships fifteen domains surfaced for me.
+See Table II below.

 1X is an attribute of my role as a teacher of reading.